sbormann/ioBroker.iqontrol/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- (mcm1957) Adapter has been moved to iobroker-community-adapter organisation.
+- (mcm1957) Adapter requires js-controller 5, admin 6 and node.js 20 now.
+- (mcm1957) Dependencies have been updated.

 ### 2.3.0 (2023-07-16)
 * (sbormann) Fixes for new js-controller